russellxie/Mosaic-seq2/README.md

 ## Description

 ## Acknoledgement
-The author thanks Dr. Jialei Duan for the help of writing part of the code.
+The author thanks Dr. Jialei Duan for his helpful discussion and input.

 ## Requirements
 Code tested in Python 3.6